PDXperience/PDXperience/README.md

   }
 }
 ```
-The response will contain the complete updated information for the attraction.
+The response will contain the complete updated information for the attraction, including the added star rating.

 ### Adding a Review to an Attraction